-A solution to this dilemma is to purchase the property contiguous to the PSTC to construct a fire training area that reclaims water in a tank system which is reused through a closed hydrant system.
+A solution to this dilemma is to purchase the property contiguous to the PSTC to construct a fire training area that reclaims water in a tank system which is re-used through a closed hydrant system.
 An area this size would allow us to conduct all of the hose evolutions required under our curriculum, build additional classroom space and re-locate our training props which would eliminate the facility conflicts we are experiencing with the other programs.
 It would also isolate our burn props from the rest of the campus, eliminating unhealthy smoke conditions for our students and staff that arise when we conduct live fire training.
 Similar systems have been constructed and used successfully at other community college fire programs throughout the State.

 Another advantage is it would also help us meet the District's Sustainability Initiative of working to forward projects that minimize our impact on the environment.
 Given the amount the District pays for water and the proposal to address the District's structural deficit through the installation of greywater systems on the Santa Rosa and Petaluma Campuses, it only make sense to implement a similar reclamation system for fire training at the PSTC for its cost savings alone.
 Given the District spends approxiamtely \$400.00 each month for the PSTC Fire Line/hydrant water bill (the fire Line, domestic and irrigation/recycled waters are billed separately), the project will ultimately amortize itself and save money over the long term.
-The merits of this were apparent enough, that at the District's 2018 Sustainability Summit, the Sustainability Committee made this proposal a priority in its Green Print Planning document.
-This topic is also addressed in section 3.5's establish a Culture of Sustainability.